 Shipment and delivery notifications are turned off by default in ShipStation since you may already be using your selling channel's shipment notification feature.
 Should you choose to use the ShipStation customer notifications feature, ShipStation will include a flag in the marketplace notification that a shipment confirmation email was sent to the customer.
 This will allow the selling channel to skip sending an additional confirmation.

-Some Selling Channels Do Not Allow 3rd Party Communications
+Some Selling Channels Do Not Allow Third-Party Communications

-Amazon, Walmart, and Rakuten do not allow third-party apps like ShipStation to send email notifications directly to customers.
+Amazon and certain other selling channels do not allow third-party apps like ShipStation to send email notifications directly to customers.
 For these selling channels, the email notification options will not be present in the store's Notifications settings.

 Shipment and delivery notification emails must be enabled at the store level in ShipStation.
 This means the notification settings become the default behavior for all orders that import from that store.